-- development and demonstration of an engineered system,
+- development and demonstration of an engineered system

-- causing a paradigm shift in systems research.
+- causing a paradigm shift in systems research

 Any Carnegie Mellon faculty member may nominate qualified individuals for this award.
-Nominations can be submitted to the College of Engineering Recognition Committee for Faculty by the deadline.
+Nominations can be submitted to the College of Engineering Awards and Recognition Committee for Faculty by the deadline.
 Documentation to support the nomination should include:

 - a citation of no more than 100 words

 - a nomination letter of no more than two pages, including justification of the nomination